paulinepalma/MLM_final/Final_Project_markdown.md

 group, and for the random slope for context by subject all include 0.
 This suggests that these predictors and the random slope do not contribute significantly to the model and allows us to answer “no” to question b (Does the effect of context vary across participants?).
+These results are also in line with the results of model comparison above–model 2, which does not include these parameters, does not have a worse fit than model 3 (but has better fit than the null model).

 #### Difference in residuals